-- To provide students with a solid foundation in the theories and methods of mathematics and statistics, computer science principles related to data representation, retrieval and programming, key technologies in data management, as well as the effective use of data analysis tools in practical applications. - To equip students with the ability to combine and apply professional knowledge and skill in practical problem solving and decision-making related to data science along with a sense of teamwork, professional attitude, and ethical judgment. - To enable students to develop communication and critical thinking skills for life-long learning, the ability to appreciate human cultures, arts, traditional values and a respect for moral character.
+- 1. Provide students with a solid foundation in the theories and methods of mathematics and statistics, computer science principles relating to data representation, retrieval, and programming, key technologies in data science, as well as the effective use of data analysis tools to practical applications. - 2.
+Equip students with hands-on experience and professional skills in practical data analysis, problem solving, and data driven decision-making. - 3.
+Enable students to develop critical thinking and communication skills, along with a sense of teamwork, professional attitudes, and ethical judgment.